productml/blurr/docs/DTC Snippets.md

 Some ways to validate individual events for things like missing field values, reuse fields etc are:

-- Create a variable (`VariableAggregate`) with the required clean up on the event field
+- Create a variable (`Variable Aggregate`) with the required clean up on the event field
 - Use `When` in `Field` for validation conditions
 - Define a `valid_event` field and use that in When.
-This can be go in `VariableAggregate` if we don't want to save it
+This can be go in `Variable Aggregate` if we don't want to save it
 - If it is ok to ignore fields that have errors (e.g. missing), Blurr does not process the event and drops it as default behavior.
 If the source is missing event fields, the `Field evaluation` is skipped and an error is logged in debug logs.